 The solitary entrance to Denali National Park is just over 10 miles from Healy, making the town a year-round base for excursions into the park.
 From here you can connect with Denali Park bus tours, Alaska Range flightseeing trips, and guided hikes.

 Even though the landscape around Healy can be eclipsed by the draw of Denali, the area is quite beautiful in its own right.
 It's a transition zone between the mountainous spruce forests of Southcentral Alaska and the classic rolling taiga of the Interior.
-Take some time to explore Healy's unique setting with a private half-day or full-day Jeep rental.
 If you're apt for a more adventurous options, take an ATV tour around the north side of Mt.
 Healy or a whitewater rafting trip down the Nenana River.

 The accessibility of Denali National Park keeps Healy busy in the summer months.
 There are cabins, bed and breakfasts, and small lodges within Healy, plus larger accommodations closer to the park entrance.
 Healy is home to the 49th State Brewing Company along with several other small restaurants, gift shops, and even a golf course.